SafarMirek/bachelor_thesis/README.md

 ### Tinyimagenet dataset

-For testing purposes we provide our tinyimagenet dataset.
+For testing purposes, we provide our tiny-imagenet dataset.
 To use it you need to extract `tiny_imagenet100.tar` into your TensorFlow Datamodels folder (default: `~/tensorflow_datasets`).

 ### Create pre-trained Mobilenet model

-Switch to source directory:
+Switch to the source directory:

 ```shell
 $ cd src
 ```

-To create and train mobilenet model on tiny-imagenet dataset use:
+To create and train MobileNet model on tiny-imagenet dataset use:

 ```shell
 $ python3 mobilenet_tinyimagenet_train.py --alpha 0.25 --save-as mobilenet_tinyimagenet_025.keras
 ```

-If you already have weights file for model, you can create it using:
+If you already have a weights file for a model, you can create it using:

 ```shell
 $ python3 mobilenet_tinyimagenet_create.py --alpha 0.25 --weights-path weights_025.hfd5 --destination mobilenet_tinyimagenet_025.keras